kmzbrnoI/rcs-lib-XpressNET-qt/README.md

 This library implements
 [RCS API of hJOPserver](https://github.com/kmzbrnoI/mtb-lib/wiki/api-specs).

+## Downloads

+You can download precompiled `dll` version of this library in *Releases* section.

+This library is distributed as `rcs-xn.dll` file.
+This library is developed in Qt framework, thus some more dll are required on your computer for `rcs-xn.dll` to work.
+These libraries are available in *Relaeses* in zips `rcs-xn-required-libs-*.zip`.
+Use `min` variant by default, this should be enough.
+If your computer complains about unmet dependencies, use `all` variant.

 ## Building & toolkit

 This library was developed in `vim` using `qmake` & `make`.
 It is suggested